-MLB Rumors: Rangers Reportedly ‘Ready To Move’ Ace Pitcher Yu Darvish
+MLB Rumors: Yu Darvish Trade Talks Could Pick Up As Rangers ‘Ready To Move’

 “Sources told ESPN.com that Rangers general manager Jon Daniels began calling potential suitors Monday and telling them the team is open to trading Darvish for the ‘right deal,’ ” ESPN’s Jerry Crasnick reported Tuesday.
 “If no team offers a return package to the Rangers’ liking, Daniels has informed clubs that Texas will hold onto Darvish and continue to make a push in the American League wild card race.”

-With the July 31 MLB non-waiver trade deadline fast approaching, Darvish surely will be on of the most talked-about names on the hot stove — and rightfully so.
+With the July 31 MLB non-waiver trade deadline fast approaching, Darvish surely will be one of the most talked-about names on the hot stove — and rightfully so.

 The 30-year-old is in the midst of another strong season with the Rangers, as he’s compiled a 3.44 ERA, 1.118 WHIP and 9.7 strikeouts per nine innings over 21 starts.
 It bears mentioning, though, that virtually all of Darvish’s statistics this season are worse than his career averages, although not significantly.